-As a writer and performer, Gina's work has been presented at such NYC venues as Tribeca Performing Arts Center, Columbia University, NYU, The Point in the Bronx, Looking Glass Theatre, Manhattan Repertory Theatre, the 45th Street Theatre, HERE Arts Center, Urban Stages, and Arlene's Grocery.
+As a writer and performer, Gina's work has been presented at such NYC venues as Tribeca Performing Arts Center, Columbia University, NYU, The Point in the Bronx, Looking Glass Theatre, Dixon Place, Manhattan Repertory Theatre, the 45th Street Theatre, HERE Arts Center, Urban Stages, and Arlene's Grocery.

 Book of Esther tells the story of Esther, a seventeen-year-old girl growing up in an ultra-orthodox Jewish community in Brooklyn, as she decides what her future will be.
 The play received a workshop production in Binghamton, NY in August 2016, was a semi-finalist for the 2016 Princess Grace Award, won third place in the international Jewish Playwriting Contest, and will be produced in November-December of 2017 with Joust Theatre Company in NYC.